-It is not expensive to vastly increase your online security whether for yourself, your family or your organization.
+It is not expensive to vastly increase your online security whether for yourself, your family, or your organization.
 It is basically a matter of policy.

 And even if you have nothing to hide and no need to worry about security, try talking to some folks that have had their identity stolen.
-Learn what is like to spend years rebuilding a life that has been compromised, flagged and blocked from getting credit, loans or even a flight abroad.
+Learn what is like to spend years rebuilding a life that has been compromised, flagged, and blocked from getting credit, loans, or even a flight abroad.

 What is involved in creating a policy to stay safe online and implementing it?

-If you are doubting how much time this will save you think about how long you spend tapping a password into a login box, may be you need to do it several times.
+If you are doubting how much time this will save you think about how long you spend tapping a password into a login box, maybe you need to do it several times.
 After several attempts perhaps you give in an go through the account recovery process.
 This is because you are doing passwords wrong.

 Even though we are almost into 2020, many people are still not doing passwords right.
 And that is with a password manager, which is software that is used to remember all your passwords.
-The fact is, human brains cannot remember strong passwords, random characters and numbers that are long and unique.
-Writing them down is not a secure option, also time consuming, having the same password is too risky, just check Troy Hunts tool to find your overused password publicly available on a dark web paste or breach.
+The fact is, human brains cannot remember strong passwords, random characters, and numbers that are long and unique.
+Writing them down is not a secure option, also time-consuming, having the same password is too risky, just check Troy Hunts tool to find your overused password publicly available on a dark web paste or breach.

-Your passwords you use should follow these rules:
+The passwords you use should follow these rules:

-- They should contain a mix of uppercase, lowercase, special characters and numbers
+- They should contain a mix of uppercase, lowercase, special characters, and numbers

 - They should be long ideally over 30 characters if allowed*

 - You should not be able to remember it